42seeds/0/0/hsari.md

 sudo ufw status numbered -> see open ports as numbered list sudo vim /usr/local/bin/monitoring.sh -> monitoring sh directory and file

+^ = works as XOR only true returns
+$ = add as result or define it to the varialbe

 :LiCodeXml: Awk
 (Aho, Weinberger, and Kernighan)